wbamberg/securecontext-checker/secure-context-analysis.md

 ### Implicit secure context

-Some web platform features are not specified as secure context required in the IDL, but are implicitly secure context required because they need a permission, and requesting a permission itself requires a secure context.
+Some web platform features are not specified as secure context required in the IDL, but are implicitly secure context required because they need a permission, and permissions are always denied if we are not in a secure context.
 For example, [`Notification`](https://developer.mozilla.org/en-US/docs/Web/API/Notification).
 It's a bit unclear what we should do here.

 ### Maplike/setlike/iterable